-- Four-leaf clover is popular in Western cultures as symbols of luck, probably due to its association with St. Patrick's Day.
-Four-leaf clovers do exist, they just are not as common as the three-leaf variety.
+- The four-leaf clover is popular in Western cultures as symbols of luck, probably due to its association with St. Patrick's Day.
+Four-leaf clovers do exist; they just are not as common as the three-leaf variety.
 If you find one, it's considered good luck.
-Legend goes that when Eve had to leave paradise she took a four-leaf clover along for good luck.
+The legend goes that when Eve had to leave paradise, she took a four-leaf clover along for good luck.

 - Dream catchers, from Native American culture, are considered good luck because they catch the negative images from dreams.
 See the Legend of Nokomis (below).

-- Red lanterns are a symbol of luck in the Chinese culture.
+- Red lanterns are a symbol of luck in Chinese culture.